UdotCASH/uExchange/README.md

 # uExchange

-These are the smart-contracts and related files for U.EXCHANGE.
+These are the smart-contracts and related files for uExchange Digital (https://uex.digital)